No Plan B: Japan's sponsors shelve ads as mood sours over Olympics

 “There’s normally an air of excitement leading up to the Olympics,” he said.
 “But it’s too naive to think about that this year.
 Now, it is all about coronavirus.”

-Additional reporting by Yuki Nitta, Takashi Umekawa, Mari Saito, Sam Nussey, Ritsuko Ando, Ritsuko Shimizu and Yoshifumi Takemoto; Writing by Mari Saito; Editing by David Dolan and Gerry Doyle
+Additional reporting by Yuki Nitta, Takashi Umekawa, Mari Saito, Sam Nussey, Ritsuko Ando, Ritsuko Shimizu and Yoshifumi Takemoto; Writing by Mari Saito; Editing by David Dolan, Gerry Doyle and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.